Tour & Taxis: New developments

 The rail lines that once brought trains and their goods to the Maritime Station remained on the Tour & Taxis site decades after the closure of the freight station.
-Beginning in 2013, they were removed and replaced with a park which will total 9 ha when complete.
+Beginning in 2013, they were removed and replaced with a park that will total 9 ha when complete.
 According to former Brussels Minister of the Environment and Energy, Évelyne Huytebroek, it is the largest park to be developed in Brussels since the time of King Leopold II.

 Residential apartments were added to Tour & Taxis in 2017, 31 of which were sold to the City of Brussels for use as subsidised housing.
 The site's current residential development project, known as Park Lane, is to be located near the Maritime Station and the park, and will feature an estimated 900 homes.